 7.

-Recordkeeping (Ineligibility): For each individual and family determined ineligible $\overline{\Box}$
+Recordkeeping (Ineligibility): For each individual and family determined ineligible

 to receive ESG assistance, did the recipient or its subrecipient document the

 reason for that determination?
 Yes No N/A

 [24 CFR 576.500(d)]

 Describe Basis for Conclusion:

+8. T

-8. T Eligible Costs (Homelessness Prevention): Were all homelessness prevention costs eligible and necessary to help the program participant regain stability in the Yes No N/A program participant's current housing or to move into other permanent housing 163 NO 18/ 🗥 and achieve stability in that housing?
-[24 CFR 576.103; 24 CFR 576.500(f)] Describe Basis for Conclusion: 9.
-9. Housing Stability Case Management: While providing rapid re-housing or homelessness prevention assistance to a program participant, does the program participant file document that the program participant met with a case manager Yes No N/A at least once per month to assist the participant in ensuring long-term housing , stability?
-[24 CFR 576.401(e)(1); 24 CFR 576.500(f)] Describe Basis for Conclusion: Describe basis for conclusion.
-10. 10.
-Housing Stability Case Management: While providing rapid re-housing or П homelessness prevention assistance to a program participant, did the recipient or its subrecipient document in the program participant's file that it developed a Yes No N/A plan to assist the program participant to retain permanent housing after the ESG assistance ends, taking into account all relevant considerations, such as the program participant's current or expected income and expenses, other public or private assistance for which the program participant will be eligible and likely to receive; and the relative affordability of available housing in the area?
+Eligible Costs (Homelessness Prevention): Were all homelessness prevention

+costs eligible and necessary to help the program participant regain stability in the Vac N 0 NI/A

+program participant's current housing or to move into other permanent housing Yes No N/A

+and achieve stability in that housing?

+[24 CFR 576.103; 24 CFR 576.500(f)]

+Describe Basis for Conclusion:

+9. 1 Housing Stability Case Management: While providing rapid re-housing or homelessness prevention assistance to a program participant, does the program Yes No N/A participant file document that the program participant met with a case manager 162 NO IN/A at least once per month to assist the participant in ensuring long-term housing stability?
+[24 CFR 576.401(e)(1); 24 CFR 576.500(f)] Describe Basis for Conclusion: 10.
+1 Housing Stability Case Management: While providing rapid re-housing or homelessness prevention assistance to a program participant, did the recipient or Voc No NI/A its subrecipient document in the program participant's file that it developed a Yes NO N/A plan to assist the program participant to retain permanent housing after the ESG assistance ends, taking into account all relevant considerations, such as the program participant's current or expected income and expenses, other public or private assistance for which the program participant will be eligible and likely to receive; and the relative affordability of available housing in the area?
 [24 CFR 576.401(e)(2); 24 CFR 576.500(f)] Describe Basis for Conclusion:

-11. Con nnections to Mainstream and Other Resources: While providing rapid re- hou using or homelessness prevention assistance to program participants, did the reci ipient or its subrecipients assist each program participant to obtain Yes No N/A mai instream and other resources as needed?
-CFR 576.401(d)(1); 24 CFR 576.401(d)(2); 24 CFR 576.500(f)] Des scribe Basis for Conclusion: 12. n andles wine (Duranes Barkisia art Baranda).
-Bid and management is and ordkeeping (Program Participant Records): Did each program participant ord document: Yes No N/A a. the services and assistance provided to that program participant, including, as ,,, applicable, security deposit, rental assistance, and utility payments made on h behalf of the program participant; and υ. compliance with all applicable requirements for providing services and assistance to that program participant?
-[24 CFR 576.500(f)] - scribe Basis for Conclusion: Des ichibe basis for conclusion.
-13. Ter minating Assistance: П a.
-If the recipient or any of its subrecipients terminated any participants from ш ш Ш the program, did they do so in accordance with a formal process established Yes No N/A by the recipient or its subrecipient(s) that recognizes the rights of individuals affected, that met the following requirements: (1) written notice to the program participant containing a clear statement of the reasons for termination, (2) a review of the decision, in which the program participant is given the opportunity to present written or oral objections before a person other than the person (or a subordinate) who made or approved the termination decision, and (3) prompt written notice of the final decision to the program participant? b.
+L1.
+Connections to Mainstream and Other Resources: While providing rapid re- housing or homelessness prevention assistance to program participants, did the l recipient or its subrecipients assist each program participant to obtain Yes No N/A l mainstream and other resources as needed?
+[24 CFR 576.401(d)(1); 24 CFR 576.401(d)(2); 24 CFR 576.500(f)] I Describe Basis for Conclusion: 2.
+Recordkeeping (Program Participant Records): Did each program participant record document: Ш Ш a. the services and assistance provided to that program participant, including, as Yes No N/A applicable, security deposit, rental assistance, and utility payments made on behalf of the program participant; and b. compliance with all applicable requirements for providing services and assistance to that program participant?
+[24 CFR 576.500(f)] - F Describe Basis for Conclusion: 3.
+Terminating Assistance: a.
+If the recipient or any of its subrecipients terminated any participants from ш ш the program, did they do so in accordance with a formal process established Yes No N/A by the recipient or its subrecipient(s) that recognizes the rights of individuals affected, that met the following requirements: (1) written notice to the program participant containing a clear statement of the reasons for termination, (2) a review of the decision, in which the program participant is given the opportunity to present written or oral objections before a person other than the person (or a subordinate) who made or approved the termination decision, and (3) prompt written notice of the final decision to the program participant? b.
 Did the recipient and/or its subrecipient examine all extenuating circumstances in determining when violations warrant termination so that a program participant's assistance is terminated only in the most severe cases?
-[24 CFR 576.402(a); 24 CFR 576.402(b)] Des scribe Basis for Conclusion: 1
+[24 CFR 576.402(a); 24 CFR 576.402(b)] F Describe Basis for Conclusion: L